BILLET SFI APPROVED FLEXPLATE

-a better designed torque converter that can transfer the torque
+conjunction with a better designed torque converter can transfer

-with no slip.
-The flex plate is bolted to the crank shaft, then
+the torque with no slip.
+The flex plate is bolted to the crank

-the converter is bolted to flex plate.
-The torque from your
+shaft, then the converter is bolted to flex plate.
+The torque

-Cummins is transfered to the flex plate, from the flex plate
+from your Cummins is transferred to the flex plate, from the

-to the torque converter then to your input shaft in the trans.
+flex plate to the torque converter then to your input shaft

-With increased torque from the engine and no slip out of the
+in the trans.
+With increased torque from the engine and no slip

-converter it can crack and/or rip the center out of a stock
+out of the converter it can crack and/or rip the center out

 Sun Coast billet flywheels are CNC machined from a forging